-Note the distinctive colonial architecture of the principal or main street of this affluent city.
+Principal or main street of this affluent city.
 Mid-size cruise ships tie up opposite here.
 This famous street is Bermuda's main shopping area.
 A little-advertised fact is that probably closer to cruise ships than in any other cruise port anywhere in the world.
 The ferry terminal, parade area, banks, liquor stores and more stores are on this street.
 Once - but no more unfortunately, two of the most famous British colonial stores in the world, H. A. & E Smith Ltd and Trimingham Brothers Ltd, both of which once made Bermuda internationally famous for their goods and services - were located here.
 They closed down for good, the last one in 2005, and their premises have now been absorbed by other entities.
 However, banks, restaurants and taverns and more are nearby.
 Shoppers should note that unlike in other jurisdictions and their cities and towns, branches of prominent American, British, Canadian or other chain or premium stores are not allowed.

 See Sessions House.

 See Bermuda Laws.